 Years ago, I was advised to avoid soy products because the isoflavones they contain can act as estrogens in the body.
 Excess estrogens can increase cancer risks.
 I was encouraged, however, to use fermented organic soy products, which makes me very happy because I love the taste of miso.
 It’s wonderful in this dish (and in miso soup!)

 I prefer brown rice miso, and if you have an Asian grocery near you, that’s your best bet.
-I also look for miso made from organic soybeans, as Hikari brand is.
-If you don’t have those products near you, organic red miso, like this one, is good.
+I also look for brown-rice miso made from organic soybeans, as Hikari brand is.
+If you don’t have that products near you, organic red miso is a good choice.
 Red miso is fermented longer than white miso and has the stronger flavor needed for this miso-lemon baked steelhead trout.

 Enjoy, and let me know your impressions of this meal in the comments!

 Other Asian recipes on A Meal In Mind

 This post contains affiliate links.
 If you click on a link and make a purchase, I may earn a commission on the sale.
 This helps me continue my blogging work, and I thank you.